erjank/teaching/memory/README.md

     learners' concept maps is too time-consuming for use in class, but very useful in weekly lectures *once learners are familiar with the technique*.
-The qualification is necessary because any new way of doing things initially slows people down---if a student is trying to make sense of basic economics, asking them to figure out how to draw their thoughts at the same time is an unfair load.
+The qualification is necessary because any new way of doing things initially slows people down–if a student is trying to make sense of basic economics, asking them to figure out how to draw their thoughts at the same time is an unfair load.